|

 had multiple ones with its divisions already on line.
 Those Army forces were exposed hourly to enemy fire

+and needed support as soon as possible.
 After July 13, General Collins of the JCS informed Rear Admiral James Doyle of General MacArthur's

 intention to land at Inchon by General Collins of the JCS.
 Admiral Doyle was assistant to Admiral Turner